 While there is no legal way to prevent your employer or his/her lawyer from snooping around your social media accounts, as they have a legitimate right to use the information collected from your social media activity as part of their defense in court, our Los Angeles wrongful termination attorney advises clients to deactivate their social media accounts until their case has been finalized.

 If deactivating your social media accounts sounds too extreme, your best option would be to refrain from posting anything on your social media accounts and avoid logging into your accounts altogether.
-If you are about to file a wrongful termination lawsuit against your employer or are in the middle of court battle, follow these tips:
+If you are about to file a wrongful termination lawsuit against your employer or are in the middle of a court battle, follow these tips: